ExoOnix/OnixDj/docs/customization.md

 Environment-specific configurations are stored in .envs/, and Docker configurations for different environments are in compose/.
 Authentication-related logic is handled within the users app in the backend.

+The backend has DRF-spectacular which generates api schemas.
+The frontend docker container creates the schema and uses it to build the api client.

 ```
 ├── Makefile
 ├── backend # Backend folder